LA Fitness: History

-In 2020, Fitness International LLC launched its Esporta Fitness brand.
-The Esporta Fitness brand was launched by rebranding seventeen former LA Fitness locations as Esporta Fitness within the greater Phoenix metropolitan area.
-The Esporta Fitness brand quickly grew through 2023 by rebranding former LA Fitness locations throughout the United States.
-At its peak, Esporta Fitness operated over 100 locations within the United States.
+In January 2020, Fitness International LLC launched its Esporta Fitness brand by rebranding 17 LA Fitness locations within the Phoenix metropolitan area.
+The brand was introduced to compete with low-cost, high-volume gyms like Planet Fitness.
+By 2023, Fitness International had rebranded additional LA Fitness locations throughout the United States, operating over 100 locations under the Esporta Fitness name.